DieterBaum/qt-fsarchiver/README.md

 Requisites for the work with the network:
 When the backup over a network, an additional form is opened, in which the user name and password must be entered for the network.
 Of storing the password is not recommended outside of the private sector, because the encryption of the password is performed in a simple way.

+Prerequisites for working with the network:
+The computer name may contain a maximum of 15 characters.
+The names of the backup directories must not contain any spaces.

 With the protocoll samba:
 If the network is used must be installed on both computers (Client and Server) Samba.
 Client is the computer that performs the backup/restore.
 Server is the computer where the data is stored.
 The integration of the virtual file system "cifs vfs" must be possible on the Linux machine.
 Please refer to the Ubuntu wiki article "http://wiki.ubuntuusers.de/Samba_Client_cifs".